Dorothy Woolfolk: Personal life

 Her second husband was 1930s comic-strip cartoonist and 1940s comic-book writer Walter Galli.
 She met her third husband, novelist William Woolfolk, during her stint at DC, when she rejected a script he had submitted for a Superman comic book.

 Woolfolk's daughter, Donna Woolfolk Cross, is also an author; her work includes the historical novel Pope Joan (Ballantine, 1996).

 Woolfolk, who lived on the Upper West Side of Manhattan while working in comics and as an author, moved to Norfolk, Virginia, in 1996.
 Two years later, she began to reside at the St. Francis Nursing Center in Newport News, Virginia, and died at Mary Immaculate Hospital in that city on November 27, 2000.

 Awards

 Woolfolk was nominated every year from 2001 to 2004 for induction into the Women Cartoonists Hall of Fame.

-In 2018, Woolfolk won the 2018 Bill Finger Award from San Diego Comic-Con International.
+In 2018, Woolfolk won the 2018 Bill Finger Award from San Diego Comic-Con.